MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/aggregation-and-class-factory-macros.md

 ### <a name="remarks"></a>Açıklamalar

-Tanımsız bir `GetControllingUnknown` derleyici hata iletisi alırsanız, bu makroyu nesneniz içine ekleyin (örneğin, içinde `CComAggregateCreator`).
+`GetControllingUnknown` tanımsız olduğunu belirten derleyici hata iletisini alırsanız (örneğin, `CComAggregateCreator`), bu makroyu nesneniz içine ekleyin.

 ##  <a name="declare_not_aggregatable"></a>DECLARE_NOT_AGGREGATABLE